Gomah/use-relay-pagination/README.md

 ## Development

 1. Clone this repository
-2. Install dependencies using `yarn install`
+2. Install dependencies using `bun install`
-3. Build the module using `yarn build`
+3. Build the module using `bun run build`
-4. Start development server using `yarn dev`
+4. Start development server using `bun run dev`

 ## 📑 License